ducktown/duckietown.org/README.md

 jekyll serve
 ~~~

+## 其他方式
 ## Prerequiement to gem install bundler
 You first need to uninstall the ruby installed by Ubuntu with something like
 ~~~
 sudo apt-get remove ruby.
 ~~~